 So what defenses are valid for sex with a minor in Tampa?
 Let’s review.

 Arguing that the sexual encounter in question was consensual may be a valid defense if you were under the age of twenty-four and the victim was aged sixteen or older.
 This is known as Florida’s Romeo and Juliet law and may allow the minor to give their legal consent for sexual activity in limited circumstances.

 When false allegations have been made against you, your attorney must prove these allegations are unfounded in some way.
 Provide your attorney with any communications exchanges, witness statements, and contact information to support your version of events.

 For a mental incapacity defense to be successful, your criminal defense lawyer must show that while you may have committed the crime in question, you were not mentally capable of understanding what you were doing or the consequences of your actions at the time of the alleged sex crime.

 Medical documentation, family history, forensic evidence, and expert testimony could all go a long way in winning your sex crime case with a mental incapacity defense strategy.

 Contact a Sex with Minor Defense Attorney in Tampa for Help

 Sex with a minor charges, and the related sex crime charges you may be facing, could haunt you for the rest of your life if you are found guilty.
 It has never been more important for you to obtain an acquittal.

-Get help presenting a powerful defense strategy when you meet with aggressive Tampa sex with a minor defense lawyer, Brett Metcalf, Criminal Defense Attorney, P.A.
+Get help presenting a powerful defense strategy when you meet with aggressive Tampa sex with a minor defense lawyer, Metcalf Falls, Criminal Defense Attorneys, P.A.
 Schedule your confidential consultation when you complete our secured contact form or call our office at 813-258-4800.